 When do you use the psoas?

-This major hip flexor is engaged, when you lift up your legs whilst walking, do yoga, cycle, and swim.
+This major hip flexor is engaged when you lift up your legs whilst walking, do yoga, cycle, and swim.
 It needs to stretch and lengthen every time you do Cobras and Wheels in yoga.
-Most people walk around with a tight psoas and are not aware of it but luckily, practising yoga can help to ‘open’ this important muscle.
+Most people have a tight psoas and are not aware of it.
+Luckily, practising yoga can help to stretch this important muscle.

 Benefits of a happy psoas

 Tension, stress and the psoas

 The hips have many deep and strong muscles that are needed for stability, movement and mobility.
-Tension in the hips is not only caused by mental stress or physical fitness; lifestyle, age, genetics, physical accidents and traumas also have an impact on tightness in the hips.
+However, tension in the hips is not only caused by mental stress or physical fitness.
+Lifestyle, age, genetics, physical accidents and trauma also have an impact.

 How can yoga help?